benjie/.dev/rfcs/FullSchemas.md

 >
 > In general, it would be nice to have a SDL format that would be a full representation of the server schema, even if it means it is more verbose.
 >
+> With the advent of [service capabilities](https://github.com/graphql/graphql-spec/pull/1163), some SDL information is tied to the implementation and not to the type system.
+It makes sense to have "full schemas" contain this, but not too much in "source schemas"
+>
 > This proposal is about allowing SDL documents that contain all the information required for tooling to validate any operation, later denominated as "full schema".
 >
-> ## Proposal 1: relax SDL requirements
+> ## Proposal: be explicit about "full schemas" vs "source schemas"
 >
-> An easy solution is to relax the SDL requirements and leave it up to tools to determine how they react to missing or existing built-in definitions.
->
-> A GraphQL implementation like graphql-js could decide to throw an error if it is fed with a definition that it itself provides.
-It could also decide to react on what is in the input schema.
-For an example, `@include`/`@skip` could be left unsupported by not adding them in the input schema.
->
-> A GraphQL client like apollo-kotlin could decide to throw an error if the introspection types are missing.
-Or add options to specify manually what built-in definitions to use for validation.
->
-> ## Proposal 2: be explicit about "full schemas" vs current, regular "schemas"
->
-> Another solution is to introduce "full schemas" in addition to the existing SDL schemas.
-A "full schema" is a schema that also contains the built-in definitions added by the implementation.
+> Introduce "full schemas" in addition to the existing SDL schemas.
+A "full schema" is a schema that also contains the built-in definitions and service capabilities added by the implementation.
->
-> This proposal is more opinionated but also less flexible than proposal 1.
-It's either "regular schema" or "full schema" but an implementation could not decide to use some of the input definitions while still adding its own on top of them.
 >
 > ## Questions
 >